 The safest thing to do when you get this kind of a warning is to close your web browser, or, better yet, turn your phone off and back on.

 How to prevent fake virus on phone messages

 There isn’t a lot you can do to prevent fake virus on phone messages, but one thing you can do is reconfigure your router.
-If you know how to reconfigure your router, change the DNS addresses it uses to 184.108.40.206 and 220.127.116.11.
+If you know how to reconfigure your router, change the DNS addresses it uses to 126.96.36.199 and 188.8.131.52.
 These two DNS servers block a lot of scammy web pages, including fake virus on phone pages.
-I don’t guarantee they block everything, but when you use those two for DNS, you’ll get a lot fewer messages like these.
+I don’t guarantee they block everything, but they block more than any other servers I’ve found.
+When you use those two for DNS, you’ll get a lot fewer messages like these.
 It won’t protect you on the road, but it can protect you at home, at least.

 It will also protect your computer from similar messages and other problems.

 You can also hard-code DNS on your phone if you can’t configure it on your router.
 Note that you have to do this for any wifi network you use, whether you use Apple or Android phones.

 On Apple smartphones and tablets, go to Settings > Wi-Fi and tap on your Wi-Fi network.
 Scroll down to DNS, tap configure DNS and choose Manual.
 Tap Add server and enter 184.108.40.206.
 Then tap Add server and enter 220.127.116.11.
 Then tap the – sign next to the other DNS servers and then tap Delete.

 On Android, open the Settings on the device.
 Select Wi-Fi.
 Long press your current network, then select Modify network.
 Check the Show advanced options check box.
 Change IP settings to Static.
 Enter 18.104.22.168 for DNS 1 and 22.214.171.124 for DNS 2.